-- Establish a bipartisan board of elections and ethics enforcement, consisting of eight members appointed by the General Assembly. - Clarify the legislative powers to control the powers, duties, responsibilities, appointments, and terms of office of any board or commission prescribed by general law, and the powers of the Governor to faithfully execute those laws. - Clarify that members of the General Assembly shall not serve on Executive or Judicial Branch boards or commission that exercise non-advisory powers.
+- Establish a bipartisan board of elections and ethics enforcement, consisting of eight members appointed by the General Assembly; - Clarify the legislative authority to legislate the powers, duties, responsibilities, appointments, and terms of office of any board or commission prescribed by general law, and the Governor to faithfully execute those laws. - Clarify that members of the General Assembly shall not serve on Executive or Judicial Branch boards or commission that exercise non-advisory powers.